JustArchiNET/Madness/README.md

 ---

+# WORK IN PROGRESS NOTE

+A lot of stuff is still work-in-progress, please bear with me while I'm adding documentation, CIs and everything else.

+---

 ## How to use it

 Add **[nuget package](https://www.nuget.org/packages/JustArchiNET.Madness)** to .NET Framework project of your choice.
 We support `netstandard2.0`, so .NET Framework 4.6.1 and newer.